syncfusion-content/winui-docs/winui/Date-Picker/Dropdown-Customization.md

 ![Number of dates to be shown in the dropdown is changed in WinUI Date Picker](Dropdown-Date-Spinner_images/VisibleItemsCount.png)

 N> Download demo application from [GitHub](https://github.com/SyncfusionExamples/syncfusion-winui-tools-datepicker-examples/blob/main/Samples/DateRestriction)

+N> When `DropDownHeight` and `VisibleItemsCount` properties are set, `DropDownHeight` property have higher precedence.